 Why did my custard turn bitter?

 If you add citrus fruits like oranges to your custard, then it will become bitter.
-The custard will also become bitter if you add fruits to it when the custard is hot or warm.
+It will also become bitter if you add fruits to it when the custard is hot or warm.

-Can you eat fruit custard during vrat or fasting?
+Can you eat this during Vrat or fasting?

-Since this is an egg-free recipe and does not use any kind of grains, you can always enjoy this fruit custard without custard powder during fasting.
+Since this is an egg-free recipe and does not use any kind of grains, you can always enjoy this during fasting.

 Can we make fruit custard without sugar?